(Updated May 2025)

 For those who are feeling the squeeze on their travel budgets this year, Mazatlán offers everything you could hope for in a winter escape, at a price that won’t leave you out in the cold.

 Before you travel anywhere on earth, it’s always wise to check your government’s warnings about a destination.
 Canadian warnings regarding Mexico are here.
 For Mazatlán, specifically, I found this article offered some practical tips.
 At the end of the day though, travel anywhere really depends on your comfort zone.
-Personally, I never felt anything but safe wandering around Mazatlán, and look forward to returning again with my children.
+Personally, I never felt anything but safe wandering around Mazatlán, and look forward to returning again with my family.

 Not all travel destinations can offer a well-rounded experience—culinary, culture, history, tranquility, and adventure—but here comes Mazatlán being all that and a bag of chips.
 Everything your little wandering heart could want is here.